Salamek/huawei-lte-api/README.md

 # connection = AuthorizedConnection('http://admin:MY_SUPER_TRUPER_PASSWORD@192.168.8.1/', login_on_demand=True) # If you wish to login on demand (when call requires authorization), pass login_on_demand=True
 connection = AuthorizedConnection('http://admin:MY_SUPER_TRUPER_PASSWORD@192.168.8.1/')

-client = Client(connection) # This just siplifies acces to separated API groups, you can use device = Device(connection) if you want
+client = Client(connection) # This just simplifies access to separate API groups, you can use device = Device(connection) if you want

 print(client.device.signal())  # Can be accessed without authorization print(client.device.information())  # Needs valid authorization, will throw exception if invalid credentials are passed in URL